jsfenfen/irsx_cookbook/README.md

 The more general IRSx documentation is [here](https://github.com/jsfenfen/990-xml-reader#irsx); a variable name reference is [here](http://irsx.info/).

+If you're just looking to dump all the filings into a relational database (~180 tables) there's a django project for that [here](https://github.com/jsfenfen/990-xml-database).

 To run these as notebooks on your own machine, clone the repo, run `$ pip install -r requirements.txt` to install the requirements, and start a jupyter notebook with `$ jupyter notebook`.